DuckTales: The Quest for Gold: Gameplay

 The Beagle Boys also appear in mountain levels together with falling boulders, mountain goats, bears and even Magica De Spell.
 In the horizontal jungle levels, the player must overcome toucans, panthers and coconut-throwing monkeys.
 Hippopotami which swim in the water below the player may be useful for transportation, but they are slightly unpredictable since they might duck underwater at any moment, causing the player to fall in the water.
 Peculiarly, Huey, Dewey and Louie cannot swim.
 When playing in the cave, the player must maneuver on a map which looks slightly like a Chinese chess board.
 Around in the cave lurks a mummy which the player must avoid in addition to shafts.
 Due to the somewhat higher difficulty of cave levels, the treasure chests usually bring quite high rewards.

 Two other ways of getting money exist, should the player not want to travel the globe for treasures.
 One way features Scrooge diving in his money vault, on occasions finding a rare coin worth $1000.
 In addition, it is possible to play the stock market.
 From time to time, Scrooge's rival Glomgold takes some of the treasures.

-When 30 days have passed, the game is over and the duck who has gained the larger amount of money wins.
+When 30 days have passed, the game is over and the duck who has gained the most money wins.

 Many of the locations and treasures featured in the game have been taken directly from specific episodes of the television show.
-Examples include the locales of Montedumas and Swansylvania, which originate from the episodes Duck in the Iron Mask and Ducky Horror Picture Show respectively.
-Examples of treasures include Drakesphere's lost play from the episode Much Ado About Scrooge and the pearl of wisdom from the episode of the same name.
+Examples include the locales of Montedumas and Swansylvania, which originate from the episodes "Duck in the Iron Mask" and "Ducky Horror Picture Show", respectively.
+Examples of treasures include Drakesphere's lost play from the episode "Much Ado About Scrooge" and the pearl of wisdom from the episode of the same name.